Veronica1269/School_District_Analysis/README.md

 - How is the district summary affected?

-As the district summary tables for initial analysis and the challenge analysis shown below, after changing to NaN the math and reading scores of all the 9th grade students at Thomas High School, there is not too much difference between the two summaries at district level.
+As the district summary tables for initial analysis and the challenge analysis shown below, after replacing the math and reading scores of all the 9th grade students at Thomas High School, there is not big difference between the two summaries at district level.
 The "Average Math Score" changed by 0.1 points, while the "Average Reading Score" keeps the same in both cases.
-The total number of 9th Grade students at Thomas High School is 461, which represents 1.18% of the total students (39170).
+The total number of 9th grade students at Thomas High School is 461, which represents 1.18% of the total students (39170).
 This percentage is too low to make a big difference on the results for the total school district.

-  #### Distrct Summary (Initial):
+  #### District Summary (Initial):

 ![district_summary_initial](Resources/district_summary_initial.png)

-  #### Distrct Summary (Challenge):
+  #### District Summary (Challenge):

 ![district_summary_challenge](Resources/district_summary_challenge.png)